Big Red Book

 Yvonne CORMEAU MBE, Legion d'Honneur, Croix de Guerre (1909-1997)

-She became only the second female radio operator to be sent to Occupied France, and evading arrest on several occasions, provided the SOE with a run of 13 months' essential communications - sending over 400 transmissions back to London, which was a record for the F Section.
-After the war Yvonne worked as a translator in the SOE section at the Foreign Office, and was later decorated with the Légion d'honneur, Croix de Guerre, Médaille de la Résistance, and Palmes Academiques.
+Having trained as a wireless operator, she parachuted into occupied France in August 1943 and, hunted relentlessly by the Gestapo, provided the SOE with a run of 13 months' essential communications - sending over 400 transmissions back to London, which was a record for the F Section.
+After the war, Yvonne returned to the UK and worked as a translator in the SOE section at the Foreign Office.

 "Oh!
 What a surprise!"